ahyconsulting/stories/_posts/2019-04-19-most-underrated-skills-every-programmer-must-have.md

 <p class="mb-5"><img class="shadow-lg" src="{{site.baseurl}}/assets/images/listen.jpg" alt="{{site.title}} | {{page.title}}" /></p>

-First step in good communication and to Listen well and Listen carefully.
+First step in good communication is to Listen well and Listen carefully.
 I am not talking about your command on a spoken language.
 I am talking about your ability to comprehend and express.
 This, if not done right, will create gaps and lapses in understanding eventually leading to hours of rework and refactoring.

 A developer interacts with not just other developers, they also may need to interact with functional and business users.
 If a developer can translate marketing initiatives to technical specifications effectively and precisely as expected, then rolling out features through sprints becomes a lot easier and faster.
 Everyone's happy.